Water Productivity Improvement in Practice

 Welcome to WaterPIP

 A truly multi-disciplinary approach.
 To understand how best to improve water productivity, we need to understand how it translates to on-the-ground change.
-Through 5 work packages, the WaterPIP Project aims to achieve increased efficiencies in agricultural water use through scientific research, technological developments, policy dialogues, global partnerships, and knowledge exchange.
+Through 5 work packages, the first two phases of the WaterPIP Project aimed to achieve increased efficiencies in agricultural water use through scientific research, technological developments, policy dialogues, global partnerships, and knowledge exchange.

 Tools and Publications